Edit on GitHub

 Project got created, but does not contain any data

 Refer to the DVC documentation for help on making commits to a DVC repository.
-Instructions on how to specify custom files can be found here.

 Note that if you're connecting to a repository just to fetch models for the model registry, and your repository is not expected to contain experiment data, metrics or hyperparameters, your project will appear empty.
 This is ok - you will still be able to work with your models in the model registry.